LewisResearchGroup/ms-mint/README.md

         './input/SA_B3.mzML'
     ]

+Or you can use the `Mint.load_files()` method which supports a string with regular expressions.
+The files in the previous function you could load with:

+    mint.load_files('./input/*.*')

+### Load target list

-To load the target definitions from a file the `load_targets` method is used:
+Then you load the target definitions from a file the `load_targets` method is used:

     mint.load_targets('targets.csv')